bartvanerp/SPSsite/content/info/master_main.md

 - Mobile Perception Systems Lab (MPS)
 - Video Coding and Architectures (VCA)

-You have already decided that you want to graduate within the SPS group, perfect!
+If you find yourself on this page, you have probably already decided that you want to graduate within the SPS group.
+Perfect!
-Now you need to choose in which of the labs you would like to graduate.
-Each lab has provided a page with information about their research activities, to help you make a well-informed decision.
+Now you need to choose which of the labs you would like to graduate.
+To help you make a well-informed decision, each lab has provided a page with information about their research activities.
 > Most importantly, choose the research direction which you like the most.

-You can switch between different labs as you like, as long as comply with the graduation requirements of the lab that you want to be graduating in.
+You can switch between different labs as you like, as long as complying with the graduation requirements of the lab that you want to be graduating in.

 {{% alert warning %}}
-In contrast to the other capacity groups of the department of Electrical Engineering, the signal processing systems group has organized its research activities in different labs.
-This leads to different procedures for contacting mentors, signing codes of conduct, internships and graduating. *Therefore please read this page carefully!*
+In contrast to the other capacity groups of the Department of Electrical Engineering, the signal processing systems group has organized its research activities in different labs.
+This leads to different procedures for contacting mentors, signing codes of conduct, internships, and graduating. *Therefore please read this page carefully!*
 {{% /alert %}}

 ### Mentors and code of conduct
-Every lab has its own contact person whom you should contact when you have questions about elective courses, internships, graduating and graduation requirements.
+Every lab has its own contact person whom you should contact when you have questions about elective courses, internships, graduating, and graduation requirements.
 You can find the contact persons for each of the labs on their corresponding pages.

-During your Masters program you have to sign the code of conduct in presence of the contact person for the group in which you wish to graduate.
-This person is **not** the contact person that is enlisted on the studyguide of the department of Electrical Engineering.
-Instead you should contact the contact person of the lab you wish to graduate in.
+During your master's program, you have to sign the code of conduct in presence of the contact person for the group in which you wish to graduate.
+This person is **not** the contact person that is enlisted in the study guide of the Department of Electrical Engineering.
+Instead, you should contact the contact person of the lab you wish to graduate in.

 ### Graduating within the SPS group